DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/teacher-pay-and-benefits.md

 ---
-title: "Teacher pay and benefits"
+title: "Teacher pay and salaries"
-heading: "Teacher pay and benefits"
+heading: "Teacher pay and salaries"
 description: |-
   All qualified teachers will have a starting salary of at least $salaries_starting_min$ (or higher in London).
 Find out about teacher pay ranges and more benefits of teaching.
 date: "2021-06-24"